|

 OneDrive runs periodically in the background, especially when you turn

-servers, providing a layer of security for your personal or work-related data.
-This
+layer of security for your personal or work-related data.
+The automated backup process helps

-automated backup process helps users avoid the hassle of manually saving their files
+users avoid the hassle of manually saving their files to external storage devices.

 OneDrive Pricing Tiers